 This is the traditional way to use a mala.
 With this method, you will be starting just like with the simple counting method above, but there are a couple distinctions that set this method apart.

-If you are not familiar with mantras, you will want to learn more about mantras before moving forward with this approach.
+If you are not familiar with mantras, you may want to learn more about how to choose a mantra before moving forward with this approach.

 First, you want to have a mantra or mantras to recite internally or out loud while rotating through the beads.
 Start by holding the mala in your right hand with the mala draped over your index finger and your thumb resting on top of the guru bead.